iamBelugaa/kvix/README.md

 # Kvix

-A key-value storage engine inspired by Bitcask architecture, designed for applications.
+A key-value storage engine inspired by Bitcask architecture.
 Kvix combines an in-memory index with append-only file storage to deliver predictable O(1) performance.

 ## Core Components